CriticalCareClub/Kompendium/Quelltext/Zzzzzz-Literatur.rst

 ..
 [StriebelAnaesthesie:2]

 	———.
-2010a. *Die Anästhesie: Grundlagen Und Praxis*.
+2010a. *Die Anästhesie: Grundlagen Und Praxis.*
 	2. Auflage,  Schattauer.